Philosophy Tea - Ibn Khaldun

 - Lecturer: Professor Peter Wallensteen and Lecturer Daniel Ogden

-- Organizer: Uppsala universitet i samarbete med Reginateatern
+- Organiser: Uppsala universitet i samarbete med Reginateatern

 - Contact person: Gisella Bengtsson